aaronbenny0506-lang/cl-ai-next-word-prediction/README.md

 | 2 layers | 100 | 150 | 2 | 0.5 | 12 | 4.877 | 0.243 | 131.3 |
 | small (50/100) | 50 | 100 | 1 | 0.3 | 12 | 4.848 | 0.242 | 127.5 |

-Takeaways: more dropout helped slightly, a wider model helped most, and a second LSTM layer *hurt* — with only ~39k examples, extra depth mostly adds overfitting.
+Takeaways: more dropout helped slightly, a wider model helped most and a second LSTM layer *hurt*, with only ~39k examples, extra depth mostly adds overfitting.
 The 256/256 config is the default in `train.py`.

 **Overfitting:** validation loss bottoms out at epoch 6 (4.73) and then